valievav/Data-Science-Internship/2_img_and_text_classification_task/README.md

 1. Download pretrained NER model using **[this link](https://drive.google.com/file/d/1piFIcSIhDCeo_byadtmTdi1NJvny7-vD/view?usp=drive_link)** and unzip it
 (could not upload it to github because of the size - 3.9GB raw, 2.8GB zipped).
 2. Run **main.py** to verify if animal from user text and image input is matching.

-To check results on the pretrained-models, please run only step 5.
-You can enter your text and pass your image url to verify on new example.

 Important:
 1. Although image classification trained on 90 animal classes,